d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 ## Patch Embedding

-To implement a vision transformer, let's start with patch embedding in :numref:`fig_vit`.
+To implement a vision Transformer, let's start with patch embedding in :numref:`fig_vit`.
 Splitting an image into patches and linearly projecting these flattened patches